Simplex Waste Solutions Slashes Costs

 Mandatory Toppling Furniture Labels and Swing Tags from 4 May 2025

-The Australian Consumer and Competitions Council (ACCC) advise that the Toppling furniture MANDATORY information standard will apply from 4 May 2025 A mandatory information standard has been introduced to ensure suppliers provide safety warnings to consumers about the...
+The Australian Consumer and Competitions Council (ACCC) Toppling furniture MANDATORY information standard will apply from 4 May 2025 A mandatory information standard has been introduced to ensure suppliers provide safety warnings to consumers about the dangers of...

 The New Privacy Laws: What They Mean for the Furniture Industry